 Several maps were produced to demonstrate the EJ target population distributions and to delineate respective EJ target areas.
 In order to display the comprehensive information, an overall "EJ Target Populations" map (see Figure 3.1) was produced.
 Another map showing only the minority concentrated areas or poverty concentrated areas is produced to show "EJ Target Areas" (see Figure 3.2).
-This "EJ Target Areas" map were later overlain with the critical facilities, planned roadway improvement projects, bus routes, bikeway layers and other information for further analysis.
+This "EJ Target Areas" map was later overlaid with the planned roadway improvement projects, bus routes, bikeway layers and other information for further analysis.